Dambusters Memorial Flight: 'It’s been superb – and what a lovely night for it. A really fabulous commemoration.'

+Ahead of the tour of Lincolnshire bases, the Lancaster took off from its home base of RAF Coningsby just after 6pm on and flew over the RAF Museum in Hendon, north-west London.

+It then returned north towards the former airfields of its home county and important sites, including the International Bomber Command Memorial near Lincoln, before heading back to Coningsby.

-Locally, the tour included Strubby, the former 207 Squadron Lancaster base at RAF Spilsby and East Kirkby Aviation Heritage Centre, where it is understood the Just Jane Lancaster had taxied onto the runway to greet it.
+The tour included Strubby airfield, the former 207 and 44 Squadron Lancaster bases at RAF Spilsby and East Kirkby Aviation Heritage Centre, where their Just Jane Lancaster taxied onto the runway to greet it – again watched my many onlookers who had turned out for the special occasion.

+The dams were fiercely protected.
+Torpedo nets in the water stopped underwater attacks and anti-aircraft guns defended them against enemy bombers.

+But 617 Squadron had a secret weapon: Barnes Wallis's 'bouncing bomb' – a ‘surface torpedo’ described as a method of attack in which a weapon would be bounced across water until it struck.

-Two dams were destroyed during the Dambusters Raid, using Sir Barnes Wallis' revolutionary bouncing bombs, while another was damaged.
+Two dams were destroyed during the Dambusters Raid, while another was damaged.

 Despite the success of the mission, there were some heavy losses, with eight of the 19 bombers involved shot down and 53 airmen killed.

-Paul Valleley, of the Friends of RAF Spilsby, was at the memorial in Great Steeping which marks the site of the former base and pays tribute to those who lost their lives.
+Paul Valleley, of the Friends of RAF Spilsby, was amongst the crowds watching the flypast at the memorial in Great Steeping, which marks the site of the former base and pays tribute to those who lost their lives.

+He had high hopes the Lancaster would fly over the memorial rather than follow a route over the former runway and old hangers to grab a money shot that would launch a campaign to raise money to renovate the monumant, which is becoming cracked due to the Second Warld War constructed surface collapsing.

+Mr Valleley got his wish and was delighted to be able to capture the moment in history in such a dramatic way.

 "The Lancaster Came almost directly over the memorial.